hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 The CanonicalizedHeaders are constructed as follows:

-1. The Content-Type, Date and Content-MD5 are not included in the CanonicalizedHeaders and are skipped.
+1. The Content-Type and Content-MD5 are not included in the CanonicalizedHeaders and are skipped.
 However, their values are included in the StringToSign..
 If you plan to omit these headers from the request, the values of Content-Type, Date and Content-MD5 in the StringToSign must be set to the empty string.

 2. Convert each HTTP header name to lower case.
-For example, X-Meta-Container-Blah becomes x-meta-container-blah.
+For example, X-Meta-Container-One becomes x-meta-container-one.

 3. If the header spans multiple lines, replace trailing whitespace (including newline) with a single space character.